View all technologies

 Accessibility

 Cryptocurrencies are more accessible to a broader range of users than regular cash currency transactions are; they are not subject to government regulation and they don’t have high processing fees.
-Cross-border transactions in particular benefit from the features of cryptocurrencies; international banking fees and poor exchange rates can be extremely costly (See the BitPesa case study , below).
-In some cases, the value of cryptocurrencies may even be more stable than the local currency.
+Cross-border transactions in particular benefit from the features of cryptocurrencies; international banking fees and poor exchange rates can be extremely costly.
+(In some cases, the value of cryptocurrencies may even be more stable than the local currency (see volatile markets case study below).
 Cryptocurrencies that require participants to log in (on “permissioned” systems) necessitate that an organization controls participation in its system.
 In some cases, certain users also help run the system in other ways, like operating servers.
 When this is the case, it is important to understand who those users are, how they are selected, and how their ability to use the system could be taken away if they turn out to be bad actors.

 Anonymity and Censorship Resistance

-The decentralized, peer-to-peer nature of cryptocurrencies may be of great comfort to those seeking anonymity, such as human rights defenders working in closed spaces or people simply seeking an equivalent to “cash” for online purchases (see the Cryptocurrencies in Volatile Markets case study , below).
-Cryptocurrencies can be useful for someone who wishes to donate anonymously to a foundation or organization, when that donation could put them at risk if their identity were known.
+The decentralized, peer-to-peer nature of cryptocurrencies may be of great comfort to those seeking anonymity, such as human rights defenders working in closed spaces or people simply seeking an equivalent to “cash” for online purchases (see the Cryptocurrencies in Volatile Markets case study, below).
+Cryptocurrencies can be useful for someone who wishes to donate anonymously to a foundation or organization when that donation could put them at risk if their identity were known making it a powerful tool for activists.
+The anonymity of cryptocurrencies has also caused concern amongst advocacy groups who argue that, without open ledgers and tracking, crypto could be used by foreign illiberal actors to fund more authoritarian campaigns.

 Since the data that supports the currency is distributed over a large network of computers, it is more difficult for a bad actor to locate and target a transaction or system operation.
 But a currency’s ability to protect anonymity largely depends on the specific goal of the cryptocurrency.
 Zcash, for example, was specifically developed to hide transaction amounts and user addresses from public view.
+Zcash has also played a role in allowing more charitable giving, and several charities tackling research, journalism, and climate change advocacy are powered by Zcash.
 Cryptocurrencies with a large number of participants are also resistant to more benign, routine, system outages because some data stores in the network can operate if others are breached.

 Back to top